BoelaDW/Where-Souuls-Go-Sandbox/README.md

    - Klara mode is also new
    - GUI got a few changes
    - Friendly can get angry

+Tue 15 Oct:
    - There will now be fortresses spawned if world size allows it
+   - Blocks now have an HP system